HomeAmericaIsrael smuggled Starlink systems into Iran, former PM says

 Reuters has previously reported that some Iranians turned to Starlink during internet blackouts.

-Bennett, leader of a right-wing party and one of several opposition politicians vying to replace Netanyahu in an election due by October, said that if he returned to office he would work to undermine Iran's government with the aim of toppling it.
-That could include measures short of direct military attacks such as economic and industrial sabotage, he said.
+Bennett, leader of a right-wing party and one of several opposition politicians vying to replace Netanyahu in an election due by October, said Israel and other Middle East states need to "join forces to repel and ultimately topple" Iran's government.

 tagreuters.com2026binary_LYNXMPEM5M0LU-VIEWIMAGE